jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 * wrap functions in `funs()`
 * for functions with additional arguments, do `funs(my_func(., addnl_args))`
-* to remove columns from being included in calculations, list column names after the `funs()` argument with a `-` in front of each name
+* by default these functions will be applied to all columns; to specify or despecify columns `dplyr::select` special functions can be used after the `funs()` argument

 Let's convert all the boolean variables to numeric variables.
 {% highlight r %}